There are a variety of add-ons and built-in functions for seamlessly and automatically pulling business data into Google Sheets from external sources.

 The IMPORTHTML function allows for importing table data from a web page.

-For some table data, it may be easier to find and reference an internal Google Sheet than to find and return to the source page.
+For some table data, finding and referencing an internal Google Sheet may be easier than finding and returning to the source page.